arc42/canvas.arc42.org-site/_pages/03-architecture-inception-canvas.md

 ## arc42 compatibility

 If you're working with the [arc42 template](https://arc42.org/overview), you can easily switch from the Architecture Inception Canvas to your arc42 template.
-Take a look at the additional arc42 documentation tips in the downloads below:
+Take a look at the additional arc42 documentation hints in the downloads below:

 - [PDF with arc42 documentation hints](/downloads/architecture-inception-canvas-hints.pdf)
 - [PNG with arc42 documentation hints](/downloads/architecture-inception-canvas-hints.png)